 The Four Doors is an easy read but goes deep with its intended message on the essential insights into those traits and characteristics that can produce joy in one’s life if embraced.

-I have read some his books over the years and have enjoyed every one.
+I have read some of his books over the years and have enjoyed every one.
 Richard’s philosophy on life and the pursuit of happiness is closely aligned with my beliefs which make it easy for me to identify with his thoughts and value systems.

 Quotes cited from “The Four Doors” follow this format: (Page Number)

 1. Almost without exception, history’s greatest achievers held a highly developed sense of personal mission.
-Nearly everyone of them believed that their life had a purpose–that they had something of importance to share with the world.
+Nearly every one of them believed that their life had a purpose–that they had something of importance to share with the world.
 (25)

 Comment: Like anything in life, we must have a purpose or the activity is pointless.
 Whether it is reading, working, playing, serving others, etc., we should have a purpose for what it is we are doing… life is so much fuller and more satisfying when we do.